How to Plant a Cactus Cutting (An Easy Step-by-Step Guide)

 Be sure to wear gloves when you’re taking the cutting since cactus spines can be very sharp.

-The best time to take cuttings is early in the morning when the plant is still cool and hydrated.
+The best time to take cactus cuttings is early in the morning when the plant is still cool and hydrated.

 Once you have chosen your cutting, cut it from the mother plant as close to the base as possible.